2025 Venues

 The Dell

-Southampton Football Club Ltd, St. Marys Stadium Britannia Road Southampton Hampshire SO14 5FP
+Southampton Football Club Ltd, St. Marys Stadium Britannia Road, Southampton

 Welcome to The Dell The Dell is a lively venue where Saints history meets modern comforts, offering a welcoming spot for fans, friends, and families alike.
 Whether you’re here to grab a bite, enjoy a drink, catch a game, or unwind with some friendly competition.
 With dartboards, shuffleboard , great beers and wines, The Dell has something for everyone.